Nonye2K3/chia/Beginner's-Guide.md

 # Basic information about Chia to get started

-Chia is a new type of cryptocurrency that is based on capacity of pre-stored random looking data that the user creates and stores in files called plots, making the blockchain consensus extremely fast/green.
-It is an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second, and wasting a lot of electricity.
-Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure and powerful blockchain.
+Chia is a new type of cryptocurrency that is based on the capacity of pre-stored random-looking data that the user creates and stores in files called plots.
+With Chia a very low resource intensive process checks plot files.
+This makes Chia very fast and green.
+It is an improvement over proof of work blockchains, which rely on fast graphic cards and custom machines doing millions of calculations per second and wasting a lot of electricity.
+Chia also has many improvements to scripting, scripting environment, cryptography, usability, and scalability, and aims to be a simple, secure, and powerful blockchain.

 ## How it works

+### The GUI - Graphical User Interface

-You can load Chia software on Windows, Mac or Linux.
-The Windows version automatically starts on installation and the Mac just needs to be opened from the Applications directory - it loads and starts to sync with rest of network and blockchain.
-Fully syncing can take 4-6 hrs, although this increases over time.
-Basically you are syncing with everyone on the network, downloading the whole blockchain, which includes all transactions ever processed on the network.
-The chia blockchain database copy will be stored on your computer.
-Everyone else has a copy.
+The simplest way to start with Chia is to [install the Chia software](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) on the operating system of your choice and run the GUI.
+The Windows version automatically starts once installed, and the Mac just needs to be opened from the Applications directory.
+Once the application is opened, it loads and starts to sync with the rest of the network and blockchain.
+As of this writing, fully syncing can take 4-6 hrs and this will increases over time.
+Basically, you are syncing with everyone on the network, downloading the whole blockchain, which includes all transactions ever processed on the network.
+The Chia blockchain database copy will be stored on your computer.
+Everyone with Chia installed on their computer also has a copy.

+### The Basics of Farming

-Once chia is operational, its concept: Users create plots, (each 101 gigs in size), user stores these plots on computer equipment and then farms the created plots for potential to earn coins.
+Once Chia is installed, users will use the Chia application to create plots.
+Depending on your hardware it can take 4-12+ hours to create a plot.
+Each approximately 101 [GiBs](https://simple.wikipedia.org/wiki/Gibibyte) in size.
+The user stores these plots on computer equipment and then farms the created plots for the potential to earn coins.

-Inside each plot are large number of pre-formulated calculations stored in excel sheet blocks called (hash) cells.
-User wins potential coins by providing the winning pre-formulated (hash) code to allow the transaction to occur.
-The winning transaction is very quickly done within 2-3 seconds and the user is compensated with coins to facilite the transaction.
+Inside each plot is a large number of pre-formulated calculations stored in large table (spreadsheet) of blocks called (hash) cells.
+You win potential coins by providing the winning pre-formulated (hash) code to allow the transaction to occur.
+The winning transaction is very quickly done within 2-3 seconds and the user is compensated with coins to facilitate the transaction.
 Plots have many (hash) cells inside so if 1 is used there is still many left.
-Plot is estimated to last over 5 years
+In other words, you do not need to delete a plot if it wins you coins.
+Plots can keep earning you coins.
+Plots are estimated to last over 5 years.

+## Setting Expectations

+Once you have completed plots and are farming, you will see "Time to Win Coin" in the farming tab.
+Whatever time it shows here is just an estimate.
+It might take 3 to 4 times longer than the time shown.
+For example, if it shows 2 days, it might take 5 or 8 days, sometimes even more to ear your first coin or partial coin.
+This is normal as luck plays a role over the short run.
+Your computer is being linked up to all the other computer nodes.
+As you add more plots—especially after about 50 plots, then the “time to win” gets a little more accurate and closer to estimated time.

-### Full Node Tab
+### Full Node Tab in the GUI

 This shows the blockchain movement.
 It shows that you are in sync with the blockchain.
-A copy of the blockchain is stored on your pc.
-You have a live copy that is in sync with everyone else.
+A copy of the blockchain is stored on your computer.
+You have a live copy that is continually syncing with everyone else in the network.

 - *Blocks* : This is the blockchain working
-- *Connections* : Those are the connections to you and other users and their PC(nodes)
+- *Connections* : Those are the connections to you and other users and their computer (nodes)

 ### Wallet tab

-You will see your Chia coins as they are won
+You will see your Chia coins here as they are won

 - *History* : you can see the time/date you earned coins or partial coins